 Anna Middleton, Ph.D., CALT

 Anna Middleton is the Research Scientist in the Luke Waites Center for Dyslexia and Learning Disorders at Texas Scottish Rite Hospital for Children in Dallas, TX.
-She earned her Ph.D in Communication Sciences and Disorders from the University of Texas at Dallas, with a focus on neurolinguistics, language development, and literacy.
-She earned her MA in Psychology at San Diego State University in 2010, focusing on cognitive and linguistic development, and she earned her BA in Psychology in 2006 at the University of Colorado at Boulder.
+She earned her Ph.D. in communication sciences and disorders from the University of Texas at Dallas, with a focus on neurolinguistics, language development, and literacy.
+She earned her M.A. in psychology at San Diego State University in 2010, focusing on cognitive and linguistic development, and she earned her B.A. in psychology in 2006 at the University of Colorado at Boulder.
 She is a Certified Academic Language Therapist and has provided intervention therapies to children with dyslexia since 2007.
+She also serves as a consulting editor for Annals of Dyslexia.
 Her research interests include improving student outcomes by optimizing treatment efficacy, characterizing treatment resistance, and better understanding the psychological and neurological mechanisms underlying specific learning disabilities, particularly dyslexia.

 Jeremiah Ring, Ph.D.